This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 With Iron on vinyl you want to place your vinyl on to your standard grip mat shiny side down.
 This shiny side should be a plastic film.

 Now load your mat into your Cricut by selecting the blinking arrow.
-Once matt is loaded press the blinking Cricut C on your machine.
+Once the mat is loaded press the blinking Cricut C on your machine.

 Now you are ready to weed your design.
 What’s weeding?
 Remove all the excess vinyl just leaving the design you want to press onto your onesie.